constantinchik/nvim-config/ReadMe.md

 - `Ctrl+v` | vertical edit mode.
 CONFLICTS WITH SYSTEM PASTE ON WINDOWS

-# Open questions:
+# Bugs:

 - Undo does not work properly
+- Neotree bug when switching to git view on a specific file
+- Neotree diff in git view not working.
+- Copilot still shows with cmp
+- Unnecessary text cmp
-- Copilot does not seem to work...
+- Auto session does not work properly (conflicts with Dashboard)

+# TODO:

-- Learn to use dap
+- Configure dap and learn to use it
 - Neotest for unit testing? https://github.com/nvim-neotest/neotest